-Safe Ppedestrian/ cycle crossing of State Highway 6 east of Howards Drive intersection at the location shown on the Structure Plan as Key Crossing (+/- 40m) 49.5.57 Building Coverage The total maximu a.
-Scretion is stricted to: Building dominan ce; Design and integration of landscapin g; The traffic effects associated with the additional building coverage.
+Safe Ppedestrian/ cycle crossing of State Highway 6 east of Howards Drive intersection at the location shown on the Structure Plan as Key Crossing (+/- 40m) 49.5.57 Building Coverage The total maximum ground floor area of all buildings is 500m2.
+RD Discretion is restricted to: a.
+Building dominan ce; b.
+Design and integration of landscapin g; c.
+The traffic effects associated with the additional building coverage.